wp-plugins/amr-users/readme.txt

 == Changelog ==

+= Version 2.2 =
+*    Applied a bit more rigour to the code, no major functionality change.
+*    Added the limited comment total functionality back with a warning about it's usage - see href="http://webdesign.anmari.com/comment-totals-by-authors/
+*    Fixed bug where htmlentities was used instead of htmlspecialchars.
+This messed up foreign characters.
+*    Added security check that only users who can edit-users may rebuild cache etc. NOTE: there is no seurity check on who can see lists via the shortcode.
+If you create a list and make it availble via shortcode, you are responsible for controlling access and/or determining the data displayed.

 = Version 2.1 =
 *    Fixed bug for people using php < 5.3 (me! too) and who may have had a comma in their user meta data.
 The php function str_getcsv does not exist until php 5.3, and  my quick pseudo function did not anticipate commas within the user meta data (bad).
 It now does although still a simple function tailored to this specific use.
 So it has been renamed and if another plugin has defined a str_getcsv function, (or if using php 5.3 up), then that function will be used.
 *    Also ran quick test using a wp 3.0 beta instance and all seems fine.